 Until recently, banks were not prepared to lend for pension-related property purchases, probably because the rules stipulate that the lender has no recourse to the borrower in the event of default.
 The property itself is the security.

-That’s all changing because ITC has just announced that ICS Mortgages (a trading name of Dilosk DAC) is going back into the pension property market.
+That all changed in the last year or two because ICS Mortgages (a trading name of Dilosk DAC) got back into the property-through-your-pension market.